bowerth/bowerth.github.io/_posts/datascience/2015-02-13-Machine-Learning.md

 :   Neural networks are one thing that are missing from SciKit-learn, but this module makes up for it.

 nltk
-:   really useful if you’re doing anything NLP or text mining related.
+:   really useful if you're doing anything NLP or text mining related.

 Theano
 :   efficient computation of mathematical expressions using GPU.
 Excellent for deep learning.